 If You Have Difficult Tenants

 If your tenant has violated their lease, you should be able to evict them without an issue.
 That said, if your tenant is refusing to leave, the eviction process can become long and arduous.
 Most landlords try to avoid dealing with evictions at all costs.
 By selling your house with tenants directly, you’ll be able to avoid the eviction process yourself and be able to move on from the property with cash in hand.
 Many direct buyers will simply take over the lease and business will go on as usual.
 If the tenants are in violation of the lease, the buyer will go through the eviction process as necessary.
 Plus, a direct sale will help you avoid having to list, market, and show the property, things would likely cause even more tension between you and your difficult tenants.
 Many times tenants are a hindrance to showing a property.
 They may not be as accommodating to showings as an owner occupant who wants to get their house sold.

-If you want to sell a house with tenants in San Antonio, there are certain ways to go about doing it.
+If you want to sell a house with tenants in South Texas area, there are certain ways to go about doing it.
 Always make sure you are being fair to your tenants, and giving the proper amount of notice.
 Not only is it the law, but it is the right thing to do.